-I will focus on the behavior of (1.7) for S^D (for analysis of (1.6), see [34, 35]).
+We will focus on the behavior of Eq.
+(2.7) for S^D (for analysis of Eq.
+(2.6), see [34, 35]).
 S^D describes the difference in the strength of two competing input populations.
 Thus, it is the key variable describing the development of ocular dominance segregation, or development under an ON-center/OFF-center competition.
-In many circumstances, (1.7) can be derived directly from (1.1-1.2) by linearization about $S^D \equiv 0$ [40], without need to assume a semi-linear model.
+In many circumstances, Eq.
+(2.7) can be derived directly from Eqs.
+(2.1) and (2.2) by linearization about $S^D \equiv 0$ [40] without need to assume a semilinear model.
 The condition $S^D \approx 0$ corresponds to an initial condition in which the projections of the two input types are approximately equal.
-Thus, study of (1.7) can lend insight into early pattern formation in more general, nonlinear correlation-based models.
+Thus, study of Eq.
+(2.7) can lend insight into early pattern formation in more general, nonlinear correlation-based models.

-To understand these modes (Fig. 1.4), consider first the set of inputs received by a single cortical cell, that is, the shape of the mode for a fixed cortical position x.
-This can be regarded as the "receptive field" of the cortical cell.
+To understand these modes (Fig. 2.4), consider first the set of inputs received by a single cortical cell, that is, the shape of the mode for a fixed cortical position x.
+This can be regarded as the receptive field of the cortical cell.
 Each receptive field oscillates with wavenumber l.
-This oscillation, of $S^D \equiv S^1 - S^2$, is an oscillation between receptive field subregions dominated by S^1 inputs and subregions dominated by S^2 inputs.
-Thus, in ocular dominance competition, monocular cells (cells whose entire recepx 1.
-Receptive Fields and Maps in the Visual Cortex.

-tive fields are dominated by a single eye) are formed only by modes with l = 0 (no oscillation).
+This oscillation of $S^D \equiv S^1 - S^2$ is an oscillation between receptive field subregions dominated by S^1 inputs and subregions dominated by S^2 inputs.
+Thus, in ocular dominance competition, monocular cells (cells whose entire receptive fields are dominated by a single eye) are formed only by modes with l = 0 (no oscillation).
 Monocular cells thus dominate development if the peak of the Fourier transform of the C^D governing left/right competition is at l = 0.
-Now instead consider an ON/OFF competition: S^1 and S^2 represent ON- and OFF-center inputs from a single eye.
+Now, instead, consider an ON/OFF competition: S^1 and S^2 represent ONand OFF-center inputs from a single eye.
 Then the receptive fields of modes with nonzero l resemble simple cells: they receive predominantly ON-center and predominantly OFF-center inputs from successive, alternating subregions of the visual world.
 Thus, simple cells can form if the C^D governing ON/OFF competition has its peak at a nonzero l.

-Now consider the arborizations or "projective fields" projecting from a single geniculate point, that is, the shape of the mode for a fixed geniculate position α .
+Now consider the arborizations or projective fields projecting from a single geniculate point, that is, the shape of the mode for a fixed geniculate position α .
 These oscillate with wavenumber k.
-In ocular dominance competition, this means that left- and right-eye cells from α project to alternating patches of cortex.
-When monocular cells form (l = 0), these alternating patches of cortex are the ocular dominance columns: alternating patches of cortex receiving exclusively left-eye or exclusively right-eye input respectively.
-Thus, the width of ocular dominance columns - the wavelength of alternation between right-eye and left-eye dominated cortical cells - is determined by the peak of the Fourier transform of the intracortical interaction function I. In ON/OFF competition, with $l \neq 0$, the identity of the cortical cells receiving the ON-center or OFF-center part of the projection varies as α varies, so individual cortical cells receive both ON- and OFF-center input, but from distinct subregions of the receptive field.
+In ocular dominance competition, this means that left- and right-eye cells from α project to alternating patches of the cortex.
+When monocular cells form (l = 0), these alternating patches of the cortex are the ocular dominance columns: alternating patches of the cortex receiving exclusively left-eye or exclusively right-eye input, respectively.
+Thus, the width of ocular dominance columns - the wavelength of alternation between right-eye- and left-eye-dominated cortical cells - is determined by the peak of the Fourier transform of the intracortical interaction function I. In ON/OFF competition, with $l \neq 0$, the identity of the cortical cells receiving the ON-center or OFF-center part of the projection varies as α varies, so individual cortical cells receive both ON- and OFF-center inputs, but from distinct subregions of the receptive field.